bolotnikov/gamedevland/docs/pixi_project_template.md

 # Сreating PixiJS project template

 In this article, our goal is to develop a simple project template that we will use as a foundation for all our future games.
+You can check the final template code in [GitHub](https://github.com/bolotnikov/pixi-project-template).

 ## Template functionality:
 - Application creation and launch